vicesoftware/truck-scout/README.md

 Please refer to the [ARCHITECTURE.md](docs/ARCHITECTURE.md) file.
 > 🤖 **Note:** Add this to the context of AI-assisted development prompts like Aider or Cursor composer to allow the AI to understand the project architecture and make better recommendations when adding new features or making changes to the codebase.

+### Database Documentation

+For detailed information about the project's database configuration, including:
+- Schema Management
+- Migration Strategy
+- Data Seeding
+- Rollback Procedures
+- Testing Framework
+- CI/CD Integration

+Please refer to the [DATABASE.md](DATABASE.md) file.
+> 🤖 **Note:** Add this to the context of AI-assisted development prompts like Aider or Cursor composer to allow the AI to understand the project's database architecture and make better recommendations when making changes to the database schema or working with migrations.

 ### Deployment Documentation